toolstack/Folio/README.md

 - Control-click to open links in a browser.
 - Marking non-markdown formatted links and email addresses.
 - Fixed a ton of crashes caused by files without ending EOL markers.
-- Automatically pace inserted formatting around current words instead of in the middle of them.
+- Automatically insert formatting around current words instead of in the middle of them.

+You can see what's planned via the [issue tracker at GitHub](https://github.com/toolstack/Folio/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

+### So what isn't planned
+Folio is not a replacement for applications like OneNote or other advanced note taking apps, as such, there are some features that will never be added to Folio, like:

+- Image markup
+- Handwriting support
+- MathML
+- PDF or other document type embedding

+Basically anything that tries to make Folio into something other than a markdown editor.

+Of course if someone created a PR that added one or more of those things, I'd be open to reviewing it and see if the implementation fits well or not.